AsterAether/CharacterCustomizer/config_values.md

 # Config Values
 ## General
 * **PrintReadme:** Outputs a file called "config_values.md" to the working directory, containing all config values formatted as Markdown.
+* **UpdateVanillaValues:** Write default values in descriptions of settings.
+Will flip to false after doing it once.
 ## Fixes
 * **FixSkillIconCooldownScaling:** Fix the display of cooldowns when cooldown scaling is applied
 # Engineer